keerthanad2627/aws-vpc-public-private-subnet/README.md

 - Design a secure AWS network using Amazon VPC.
 - Configure public and private subnets.
-- Understand the purpose of Internet Gateway and NAT Gateway.
+- Understand Internet Gateway and NAT Gateway.
 - Deploy EC2 instances in private subnets.
-- Configure an Application Load Balancer for traffic distribution.
+- Configure an Application Load Balancer.
 - Implement Auto Scaling for high availability.
 - Configure Security Groups and Route Tables.
 - Enable private access to Amazon S3 using a Gateway Endpoint.
 - Build a production-style, highly available AWS architecture.
-- Gain practical hands-on experience with AWS networking and services.
+- Gain practical hands-on experience with AWS networking and compute services.